johi-il/phase-0-portfolio/README.md

     Projects Section: Links to my projects on GitHub.

-    Contact Information: Ways to get in touch with me via GitHub and LinkedIn.
+    Contact Information: Ways to get in touch with me via a contact form.

 ### Technologies Used